Martial law in the United States: Russell County, Alabama (1954–55)

 Alabama Governor Gordon Persons placed Russell County under martial law in June 1954 due to the pervasive influence of organized crime gangs.
 The National Guard assumed law enforcement duties in the county for the remainder of the year, shut down gang-controlled establishments, and oversaw the first lawful elections in decades.

 Freedom Riders (1961)

 On May 21, 1961, Governor Patterson of Alabama declared martial law "as a result of outside agitators coming into Alabama to violate our laws and customs" which had led to "outbreaks of lawlessness and mob action."
 The "outside agitators" were "Freedom Riders", peaceful civil rights activists challenging the already-illegal racial segregation in the South.

+Isla Vista (UCSB) Protests against Vietnam War (1970)

+In June 1970, martial law was effected in the small university-town of Isla Vista, California next to the University of California at Santa Barbara at the acme of the 1969-1970 student protests against the Vietnam War.
+Student demonstrations had engendered aggressive police repression, which reached an apex when students burned down the Isla Vista Bank of America building.
+One student, Kevin Moran, who was working to put out the flames, was shot and killed by police.
+The demonstrations were inflamed by speeches held by Chicago Seven lawyer William Kunstler.
+In response, Governor Ronald Reagan deployed the national guard in Isla Vista and effected a 6am to 6pm curfew.

 2007 National Defense Authorization Act

 H.R.
 5122, also known as the John Warner National Defense Authorization Act for Fiscal Year 2007 was a bill passed in the United States Congress on September 29, 2006, and signed by President George W. Bush on October 17, 2006, becoming Public Law 109-364.
 In addition to allocating funding for the armed forces, it also gave the president the power to declare martial law and to take command of the National Guard units of each state without the consent of state governors.